 The only reason I can think of is that Amazon's brand is relatively new and most bloggers write their articles by spinning other's work without doing any research.

 If you want to go with minoxidil with the lowest price, you should definitely use Amazon's Basic Care minoxidil.

 But if you want to have a better quality of minoxidil with less side effect and is much more user-friendly, keep reading...

 If you do a quick online search for minoxidil side effects, you will see minoxidil has a rather long list of side effects that sound very scary.

 The good news is that all of them are very rare.
 Minoxidil is very safe in general.
 That is why it has been offered as an OTC product for a few decades now.

 The most common side effect is skin irritation such as itchy scalp and red skin caused by propylene glycol (often abbreviated as PG).

-Since the facial skin is much more gentle than scalp, many people have skin breakout when using minoxidil on their faces.
+Since the facial skin is much gentler than the scalp, many people have skin breakouts when using minoxidil on their faces.

-Also the minoxidil products mentioned above is very greasy, taking very long time, 3 to 4 hours, at minimum, to dry.
+Also, the minoxidil products mentioned above are very greasy, taking very long time, 3 to 4 hours, at minimum, to dry.